Head of astronomy at Cranbrook says meteor debris may have landed near Mount Clemens

 According to the USGS, the meteor happened around 8:10 p.m. and caused a magnitude 2.0 earthquake near New Haven in Macomb County.

-"The sonic boom because it’s moving so fast -- it’s actually going faster than the speed of sound and it creates a sonic boom that reaches the ground and it’s that, that caused the earthquake like feel of the shaking houses and rattling windows," said Liemohn.
+"The sonic boom because it’s moving so fast -- it’s actually going faster than the speed of sound and it creates a sonic boom that reaches the ground and it’s that, that caused the earthquake-like feel of the shaking houses and rattling windows," said Liemohn.

 Share Article